intltechventures/Consulting.Project.Tools/Wisdom/Quotes.md

 - “Make It Work, Make It Right, Make It Fast”

+## Box, George E.P.
+- "All models are wrong, but some are useful."

 ## Boyd, Colonel John
 - Boyd's Law: "Speed of iteration beats quality of iteration."